- What is the difference between a bank and a credit union in Michigan?

 Both banks and credit unions are depository institutions and offer consumers many of the same services.

-A bank is a "for profit" corporation owned by its stockholders and is established to provide financial services to the general public.
+A bank is a "for profit" corporation owned by its shareholders and is established to provide financial services to the general public.
 Bank deposits are insured by the Federal Deposit Insurance Corporation (FDIC).
-State-chartered banks operate under the authority of and receive powers from the Michigan Banking Code.
-There are also federally chartered banks that are regulated by the Consumer Financial Protection Bureau (CFPB).
+Michigan state-chartered banks operate under the authority of the Banking Code of 1999 and are regulated by the Department of Insurance and Financial Services (DIFS).
+There are also national banks and federal savings associations that operate under the authority of the National Bank Act or the Home Owners’ Loan Act and are regulated by the Office of the Comptroller of the Currency (OCC).

 A credit union is a "not for profit" corporation owned by its member depositors and is established solely for the benefit of its members.
 A Michigan state-chartered credit union operates under the authority of and receives its powers from the Michigan Credit Union Act.
 There are also federally-chartered credit unions that operate under the authority of the Federal Credit Union Act and are regulated by the National Credit Union Administration (NCUA).

-- Is there any difference between a state-chartered and a federally-chartered bank?
+- Is there any difference between a state-chartered and a nationally-chartered bank?

 - What is the maximum interest rate I can be charged by the bank issuing my credit card?

 Generally, the rate that may be charged is the rate permitted in the financial institution's home state.
-This is determined by either that state's statutory code, or by the state financial institutions department that has chartered the bank.
+This is determined by the state's statutory code(s).
 A Michigan state-chartered depository institution may charge whatever interest rate the institution and the customer agree to.

 - What is the maximum amount in my bank account that is insured?

-Up to $250,000 per depositor is federally insured.
-For more information about insurance of bank deposits, contact the Federal Deposit Insurance Corporation at 877-275-3342.
+Up to $250,000 per depositor is federally insured by the Federal Deposit Insurance Corporation (FDIC).
+For more information about bank deposit insurance, visit https://www.fdic.gov/deposit/ or contact the FDIC at 877-275-3342.

 - Can my bank transfer funds from my account without my consent?

 A bank can offset funds from an account in good standing to cover a delinquent account (loan payment, credit card payment, etc.).
-This is referred to as the “Right of Offset” and is generally disclosed in the Account Agreement for your financial institution.
-By opening the account you agree to all the terms in the Account Agreement.
+This is referred to as the “Right of Offset” and is generally disclosed in the Account Agreement with your financial institution.
+By opening the account, you agree to all the terms in the Account Agreement.

 - Is the bank required to disclose a fee prior to charging it?

 By law the bank is required to disclose all fees prior to charging them.
 Fees are disclosed at the time the account is opened.
 Typically, a fee schedule is included in the Account Agreement.
-Any changes to fees after the initial disclosure must also be disclosed in one of the following ways: mailing a notice, posting a notice in the lobby of the bank, or adding the information to the monthly account statement.
+Any changes to fees after the initial disclosure must be disclosed in one of the following ways: mailing the notice, posting the notice in the lobby of the bank, or adding the information to the monthly account statement.

 - I have a complaint about my bank.
 Who should I contact?

-Complaints about national or federally chartered banks should be directed to the Consumer Financial Protection Bureau (CFPB).
-The CFPB phone number is 855-411-2372 and their website is http://www.consumerfinance.gov/.
+Complaints regarding national banks or federal savings associations should be directed to the Consumer Financial Protection Bureau (CFPB).
+The CFPB’s phone number is 855-411-2372 and their website is www.consumerfinance.gov.

 The answers provided are not meant to be a substitute for legal advice.